ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 For Evo 2 and models like it to truly transform biological research, we’ll need better virtual environments for training, tighter integration with high-throughput experiments, and smarter reward modeling that bridges the computational-to-experimental gap.
 Biology is complex and expensive to iterate on, but Evo 2 is a great example of how much nuance there is in applying modern large models to a new domain, as well as what the true bottlenecks in making the models useful to everyone.

 *Thanks to [Chris Zou](https://x.com/chriswzou) and [Darya Kaviani](https://x.com/daryakaviani) for their feedback & support on this post!
-I also appreciated Asimov's [post on Evo 2](https://www.asimov.press/p/evo-2) and owlposting's [socratic dialogues](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility).*
+I appreciated Asimov's [post on Evo 2](https://www.asimov.press/p/evo-2) and owlposting's [socratic dialogues](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility), which were both an inspiration for this post.*